tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/iOS 常见问题_intl_en.md

 - Check notification settings on the device
 Please select **Notifications** > **application name** and check whether your application has the permission to push messages.
 - Check network settings on the device
-A device network problem may cause the client to fail to get the token used to receive messages when signing up with APNs, which results in the inability to use the TPNS service to push message to the specified device.
+A device network problem may cause the client to fail to get the token used to receive messages when signing up with APNs, which results in the inability to use the TPNS service to push messages to the specified device.

 Even if the client has correctly gotten the token and registered it with the TPNS backend, after a message is successfully delivered by the TPNS server, the client will not receive the message if the device is not connected to the internet.
 If the device goes online later, it may receive the message (APNs will retain the message for a while and then deliver it again).